 So after removing my boots and finding a tree branch to help support me in the deep water, I started across.

-Suddenly a pair of eyes broke the surface of the water right in front of my legs!
+Suddenly a pair of eyes broke the surface in front of my legs!

-Unfortunately my river crossing attempt had been canceled for the day.
+Unfortunately my river crossing attempt had been canceled.

-I waited around for high-tide to see if I could spot some Bull Sharks swimming into the mouth of the river looking for fish.
-It wasn’t long before I saw their fins darting over the top of the water in the area where I had been planning to cross…
+I waited for high-tide to see if I could spot some bull sharks swimming into the mouth of the river looking for fish.
+It wasn’t long before I saw fins darting over the water in the area I had been planning to cross!

 What the #%@$ is That!?